-This information course focuses on technology security assessment ofCompliance and Governance laws and regulations within a corporation.
-The student learns to recognize and discuss Audit characteristics, Auditing tools. frameworks and techniques.
+This course focuses information on technology security assessment of Compliance and Governance laws and regulations within a corporation.
+The student learns to recognize and discuss characteristics.
+Auditing Audit tools. frameworks and techniques.
 The course provides the student with case studies of current corporation audit issues and challenges.
 Through discussion questions and course interaction students enhance their decision making and critical thinking developing skills while a strong understanding of the Compliance and Governance of Corporate IT Security Audits.